 Preview the hour + month requirements

 Work at your own pace.
 There are no deadlines.
-Record your achievements in your Submittable account.
+Record your achievements in our optional Workbook in the meantime.

 Select a Validator for each goal to: